 Are you passionate about exploring the history of humanity through the arts?
 Art historians enhance our understanding of art and material culture and its place in society through research.
 Studying the art and architecture of diverse world cultures and periods reveals the historical, social and cultural significance art holds for its creators and users.

 A Bachelor of Arts degree in Art History from the University of North Texas will prepare you for a variety of careers related to art history.
-It also will provide a solid foundation for further work toward a master’s or doctorate degree.
+It’ll also provide a solid foundation for further work toward a master’s or doctorate degree.
 Most art historians hold graduate degrees.
 With an advanced degree, you can pursue a career as a(n):